Policy Number: FAS201802-1.1 | Version/Last Updated: 1.1 November 2018 | Audience: Public | Commencement: August 2018

 Due to the hidden nature of modern slavery, confidence in its removal from SCS supply chains and its operations will develop incrementally and higher costs may result from implementation.

-Suppliers tendering for SCS contracts will be required to certify to SCS their compliance with a SCS Code of Practice, which requires them to:
+Suppliers tendering for SCS contracts will be required to demonstrate to SCS their compliance with a SCS Code of Practice, which requires them to:

 - implement a policy within their workplace committing to 12 anti-slavery principles (Appendix F);